muratk5n/thirdwave/en/README.md

 ---

-*Ben-Hur* had people with red capes they were Roman generals.
+*Ben-Hur* had people with red capes - Roman generals.
 Clearly ppl with costumes have been portrayed on screen before.
 Some are just hatin

 ---